ClarityNLP/ClarityNLP/docs/setup/local-docker.rst

 that ClarityNLP uses.
 Everything in the Docker containers has been setup and configured for you.

-Multi-user deployments of ClarityNLP should instead follow the instructions for a production or enterprise deployment.
+If you instead want to install ClarityNLP on a server to support multiple users, you should follow our :ref:`serversetupdoc` instructions.

 If you want a single-user deployment without using Docker, then you need our :ref:`nativesetup`.